 Meth is also very dangerous to unborn children.
 Pregnant women who use meth can give birth to babies with birth defects, including heart problems, brain damage, and cleft palates.

 Meth users often experience a number of symptoms, including:

 - Dilated pupils

 - Auditory hallucinations

 If you or someone you know is using meth, it is important to get help immediately.
 There are a number of treatments available for meth addiction, and with treatment, most users can recover from their addiction.

 Treating Meth Addiction At Vertava Health Ohio

 If you suspect a meth lab exists in your area, notify the police immediately before it can cause injury, death, and destruction of property.
-Reach out to Vertava Health Ohio for details on how to address meth abuse and addiction today.
+Reach out to Vertava Health Ohio for details on how to address signs of meth abuse and addiction today.